 After you install your Flight Controller you’ll connect your ESCs, FPV transmitter, PDB, RC receiver and LiPo battery to your FC.
 View this image to understand the connections.

-However your camera will be attach with FPV transmitter and antenna.
+However, your camera will be attached with FPV transmitter and antenna.

 These are the parts I’m using

 - FPV Transmitter: UNIFY PRO HV RACE EDITION – TBS 5G8 SM